Jacinda Ardern's message to Australia: 'As much as we hate to admit it, we miss each other'

 "There have been a number of states that have had huge success with Covid and have had status that has meant that, yes, that could be a possibility," Ardern said.

-However, she put the ball back in Australia's court, saying it was the one that changed its position.
+However, she put the ball back in Australia's court, saying it had changed its position.

 "Previously, there was a bit of a view that you wanted movement between states before you would be looking to New Zealand," she said.